Tecnativa/doodba/README.md

 In `.env`, set `DOMAIN_PROD` to `host1.com,host2.com,www.host1.com`, etc.

+### When I try to `export UID="$(id -u $USER)"` bash says it is readonly

+I guess you were trying to follow the instructions to run the `setup-devel.yaml` environment and you use Bash as your shell.

+In such case, just do `export UID`, which just exports the already-existing-but-hidden-and-readonly bash `$UID` variable.

+Or you could switch to a better shell, such as [Fish][].
+If you choose this option, you can export them for current terminal session with:

+    set -x UID (id -u $USER)
+    set -x GID (id -g $USER)
+    set -x UMASK (umask)

+You can make those variables universal (available in all terminals you open from now on) by using `set -Ux` instead of `set -x`.

 ### When I boot `devel.yaml` for the first time, Odoo crashes

 Most likely you are using versions `8.0` or `9.0` of the image.
 If so: